bwaismeyer/caser/README.md

 # `caser`

-An R package for converting strings and string vectors among common naming and formatting conventions.
+An R package for converting strings and dataframe column names among common separator and casing styles.

 ## To Do
 ### `convert_string`